-AdWords introduced their new site-wide tagging this month.
+AdWords introduced their new site-wide tagging back in October 2017.
 Like Bing’s Universal Event Tracking, the new AdWords site-wide tagging uses one tag on the entire site with additional event snippets to track conversion actions.
 The global site tag (gtag.js) will also be used for Google Analytics in the future.
 There will no longer be a need to use separate AdWords and Google Analytics tags.

 Site-wide tagging is Google’s response to Intelligent Tracking Prevention.
 If you’ve recently had issues with tracking conversions from Safari, the new site-wide tag will be especially helpful for you.